Triangles

 Tip

-Step 2 - Exploring Aggregation Levels
+Step 2 – Explore aggregation levels

-Using the other parameters in the formula
+Using the other parameters

 Note